Trisha-2-star/Personal-Task-Management-System/README.md

-# Personal Task Management System(Flask Web Application)
+# Personal Task Management System

+A simple Flask-based personal task management system that allows users to manage daily tasks securely.

 ## Description
-This is a full-stack web application developed as part of a Full Stack Developer Intern technical assignment.
+This project is a Personal Task Management System developed as part of a technical assignment.
-The application allows users to register, log in, and manage their personal tasks securely.
+It allows users to manage their daily tasks efficiently after logging in.

 ## Purpose
 This project was built to demonstrate full stack development skills including backend logic, database integration, and frontend UI using Flask.